-134 Hough on the Hill Parish includes a network of footpaths, tracks and bridleways which are well used by the local community and visitors.
+131 Hough on the Hill Parish includes a network of footpaths, tracks and bridleways which are well used by the local community and visitors.
 These routes and ways in which they could be improved are identified within the Landscape Character Assessment (October2013) and their popularity was confirmed through the Neighbourhood Plan consultation process.
 The Neighbourhood Plan is supportive of opportunities to maintain and improve access to the countryside.

-New development for 'appropriate uses' (see paras 105 and 106 above) will be permitted supported where it seeks to maintain or improve access to the countryside, and where it is in accordance with the other policies of the development plan.
-In particular, the following improvements will be sought through the use of planning conditions, s Section 106 agreements where appropriate and feasible, or through the neighbourhood element of the Community Infrastructure Levy (CIL) if/when this is adopted by South Kesteven District Council:
+New development for 'appropriate uses' (see paras 105 and 106 above) will be permitted where it seeks to maintain or improve access to the countryside, and where it is in accordance with the other policies of the plan.
+In particular, the following improvements will be sought through the use of planning condition, s.
+106 agreement where appropriate and feasible, or through the neighbourhood element of the Community Infrastructure Levy (CIL) if/when this is adopted by South Kesteven District Council: